 This page contains drum lessons, tips, and videos from my teaching curriculum.
 There’s a lot here so take your time and check back often for updates.
 Feel free to download and share these lessons and articles.

-(* PDF files require Adobe Reader to view.
-Download it here .)
+(* PDF files require a reader to view.
+Download one here .)